Apache PLC4X™ (Incubating): Universal Protocol Adapter for Industrial IoT

 We are planning on providing support for the following programming languages:

-Beyond implementing the pure adapters we are also planning on implementing integration modules to popular projects in the Apache IoT world such as:
+Beyond implementing the pure adapters we have already implemented some of the planned integration modules to popular projects in the Apache IoT world such as:

 Hereby greatly reducing the barriers and the learning curve for creating industrial IoT applications.